 Best PSP Emulator for PC

 We begin with the most versatile PSP emulator for PC.
-Apart from that, it also runs on Android, iOS, Switch, Symbian, amongst several other devices.
+Apart from that, it also runs on macOS, Android, iOS, Switch, Symbian, amongst several other devices.

 On the mobile version, you can buy the PPSSPP Gold version to support the developers.
 As a complimentary gift, you get a unique set of icons.